dustinpfister/blog_posts/_posts/js-iife.md

 console.log( count('get') ); // -3
 ```

 In this example I have an inner function that is returned to the public count variable.
 I can then call that function from the outside of the IIFE however I can not directly work with the private c variable.
+I can however work with the local c variable indirectly by way of the public method that is returned.

 ## 2 - Making a public API as an object literal